Sajeda-Araidah/reading-notes/README3_HTML_CSS.md

 ## 5.Sections :
- The ```section``` element groups related content together, and typically each section would have its own heading
+ The ```section``` element groups related content together, and typically each section would have its own heading.